Roasted Cherry Tomato Soup Recipe

 Incorporating the Roasted Tomatoes

 Pull the baking sheet full of roasted veg from the oven.
-Give them a few minutes to cool, but pretty immediately, begin spooning them into the Dutch oven mixture, careful to remove any vine tomatoes you roasted and are planning to use as a garnish.
+Give them a few minutes to cool, but immediately, spoon them into the Dutch oven mixture; be careful to remove any vine tomatoes you roast and plan to use as a garnish.

 Squeeze the garlic from its papery exterior and into the Dutch oven.
 Add any of the charred loose cloves into the Dutch oven as well.

-You’ll notice quite a bit of perfumed juice that has collected beneath the vegetables.
-Carefully lift the parchment paper and allow the loaded-with-flavor viscous juice to drip into the Dutch oven.
+You’ll notice a lot of aromatic juice collected beneath the vegetables.
+Carefully lift the parchment paper and allow the loaded-with-flavor viscous fluid to drip into the Dutch oven.

-The herb leaves may be pretty well dried out at this point, but I do try to use my fingers and salvage some of it.
-The thyme for me especially is so worth it, so I run the stems between my thumb and forefinger removing what leaves pull away easily.
+The herb leaves may be pretty well dried out, but I try to use my fingers and salvage some of it.
+The thyme, for me especially, is so worth it, so I run the stems between my thumb and forefinger, removing what leaves pull away easily.

 bowl of soup